 The overall position of each issue in the matrix determines its level of materiality (low, medium or high).
 The materiality assessment of all the issues is reviewed and approved by the Corporate Responsibility Steering Committee.

-For the most updated list of material issues and materiality matrix, please refer to our Sustainability Report.
+For the most updated materiality matrix and list of material issues, please refer to our Sustainability Report.

 The Sustainable Development Goals

 The Sustainable Development Goals (SDGs) are also considered during our materiality assessment process to facilitate the alignment of our business strategies with global sustainability priorities.
 We have prioritised SDGs 8, 9 and 11 as our main contribution areas.
-Our network of railway infrastructure and our residential and commercial properties provides the connectivity required in facilitating economic growth and community prosperity, which are important factors of a sustainable city.
+Our network of railway infrastructure and our residential and commercial properties provide the connectivity required to facilitate economic growth and community prosperity, which are important characteristics of a sustainable city.
 We also support a number of other SDGs through our diverse operations.